microsoft/rpmoci/README.md

 entrypoint = ["tini", "--"]
 cmd = [ "foo" ]
 exposed_ports = ["8080/tcp"]

+[image.envs]
+RUST_BACKTRACE = "1"
+RUST_LOG = "hyper=info"
 ```

+The `config` section of the OCI image spec, linked above, maps to the image section in `rpmoci.toml`.
+For example to specify image labels you can use the `image.labels` section.

 The PATH environment variable is set to `/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin` by default, but can be overridden via the `image.envs` field.